 - “Soaking in the spirit” is the same as “samadhi.”

-- The so-called “manifestations” that Charismatics experience are no different that the “kriyas” of advanced yoga.
+- The so-called “manifestations” that Charismatics experience are the same as the “kriyas” of advanced yoga.

-True to His Ways looks at bible teachings on the occult and shows that the problem with Charismatic practices is that they are actually occult.
-She shows how to distinguish true Christian spirituality from the occult counterfeit that is manifest in Charismatic circles.
-It thoughtfully answers questions such as:
+True to His Ways looks at Bible teachings on the occult and shows how to distinguish true Christian spirituality from the occult counterfeit.
+Ruth thoughtfully explores questions such as:

 - What is true godly spiritual practice?